ianheggie/geocoder2/README.md

     rake geocode:all CLASS=YourModel

-Geocoder will print warnings if you exceed the rate limit for your geocoding service.
+Geocoder2 will print warnings if you exceed the rate limit for your geocoding service.
 Some services — Google notably — enforce a per-second limit in addition to a per-day limit.
 To avoid exceeding the per-second limit, you can add a `sleep` option to the rake task, like so:

     rake geocode:all CLASS=YourModel sleep=0.25